wormhole-foundation/wormhole-docs/learn/security.md

 ## Bug Bounties

-Wormhole has one of the largest bug bounty programs in all of software development, and has repeatedly shown commitment to engaging with the white hat community.
+Wormhole has one of the largest bug bounty programs in software development, and has repeatedly shown commitment to engaging with the white hat community.

 Wormhole hosts two bug bounty programs: